Kentucky vs. Kansas College Basketball Predictions & Picks - November 14

 Kentucky Performance Insights

-- Kentucky put up 74.5 points per game and gave up 67.8 last year, ranking them 113th in the country on offense and 105th defensively.
+- On the glass, the Wildcats were seventh-best in college basketball in rebounds (36.6 per game) last season.
+They were ninth-best in rebounds conceded (26.8 per game).

-- The Wildcats were the seventh-best team in college basketball in rebounds per game (36.6) and ninth-best in rebounds allowed (26.8) last year.
+- Last season Kentucky was ranked 46th in college basketball in assists with 15.1 per game.

-- Kentucky was 46th in the country in assists (15.1 per game) last season.
+- With 6.3 made 3-pointers per game and shooting 34.7% from beyond the arc last season, the Wildcats were 288th and 151st in college basketball, respectively, in those categories.

-- Kentucky gave up 6.5 3-pointers per game and conceded 32.4% from beyond the arc last season, ranking 82nd and 96th, respectively, in the country.
+- Giving up 6.5 3-pointers per game and conceding 32.4% from beyond the arc last season, Kentucky was 82nd and 96th in the nation, respectively, in those categories.

-- The Wildcats took 30% percent of their shots from behind the 3-point line last season, and 22.9% of their made baskets are from there.
-Inside the arc, they attempted 70% of their shots, with 77.1% of their makes coming from there.
+- Last season, the Wildcats attempted 70% of their shots from inside the arc, and 30% from beyond it.
+In terms of made shots, 77.1% of the Wildcats' baskets were 2-pointers, and 22.9% were 3-pointers.

 Kansas Performance Insights

-- With 33.2 rebounds per game, the Jayhawks were 90th in the country.
-They gave up 32.1 rebounds per contest, which ranked 247th in college basketball.
+- The Jayhawks ranked 90th in the nation with 33.2 boards per game.
+Meanwhile, they ranked 247th with 32.1 rebounds allowed per contest.

-- With 16.4 dimes per game, Kansas ranked 15th-best in college basketball in the category.
+- With 16.4 assists per game, Kansas was 15th-best in college basketball in the category.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.